Greg Jones (linebacker, born 1988): 2009

 As a junior in 2009, Jones recorded 154 tackles and nine sacks and was recognized as a consensus first-team All-American.
 The 154 tackles led the team for the third straight year and was most in the Big Ten.
 Jones was also the Big Ten Defensive Player of the Year, becoming the first Spartan to earn the honor.
 He earned first-team All-Big Ten for the second consecutive year.

 2010

 As a senior in 2010, Jones had 98 tackles, a sack and two interceptions.
 He was named a first-team All-Big Ten selection for the third consecutive year, and was recognized as a unanimous first-team All-American.

 Professional career

 New York Giants

-The New York Giants selected Jones in the sixth round (185th overall pick) of the 2011 NFL Draft.
+The New York Giants selected Jones in the sixth round (185th overall pick) of the 2011 NFL draft.
 Jones became the Giants' starting middle linebacker after a season-ending injury to Jonathan Goff.
 He was waived on August 31, 2012.

 Las Vegas Locomotive

-Jones briefly played for the Las Vegas Locomotives of the UFL, but left when the team didn't pay him, before the league folded.
+Jones briefly played for the Las Vegas Locomotives of the United Football League, but left when the team didn't pay him, before the league folded.